 • Just because you CAN do something a particular way doesn't mean that you SHOULD do it that way.
 Perl is designed to give you several ways to do anything, so consider picking the most readable one.
-For instance is better than die "Can't open \$foo: \$!" unless open(FOO,\$foo);
+For instance open(FOO,\$foo) || die "Can't open \$foo: \$!";

 '''

+is better than

-open(FOO,$foo) || die "Can't open $foo: $!";
+die "Can't open $foo: $!" unless open(FOO,$foo);

 '''

 because the second way hides the main point of the statement in a modifier.
+On the other hand is better than because the main point isn't whether the user typed -v or not.

+'''

-On the other hand print "Starting analysis\n" if \$verbose;
+print "Starting analysis\n" if $verbose;

+'''